iawaisrana/React-Native-Braintree-Paypal-Example/README.md

 ## Deployment

-Browse to example folder on separate terminal
+Browse to example folder on a separate terminal

 ### Android Deployment